nsirimo/truckin-around/dont_truck_around/README.md

 ## Setup and Startup

 Before starting the server, please unzip the office-data-sf.csv.zip file in assets as this is a large data set so I had to zip it.
+You will also need to set up your API key with google then place it in the hooks.js file at the top.
 To get your Phoenix server up and running:

 1. Run `mix setup` to install and set up dependencies.